- This event has passed.

 Satterwhite joins Hirshhorn associate curator Marina Isgro for a look into the personal stories, artistic references, and critical perspectives behind the artist’s dizzyingly rich moving image installations.

 Jacolby Satterwhite’s Birds in Paradise (2019) was recently approved for acquisition into the Hirshhorn’s permanent collection by the Museum’s Board of Trustees.
+You can watch the work online now through June 11 as part of Lost in Place: Voyages in Video, the Hirshhorn’s new online screening series.

 6:50 pm EDT | Zoom broadcast opens